henryseg/Veering/README.md

 https://snappy.math.uic.edu/installing.html \
 https://github.com/3-manifolds/regina_wheels

-To install veering via the command line type:
+To install Veering via the command line type:

     git clone https://github.com/henryseg/Veering

 ### Download and testing

 After cloning or downloading the veering code, move into the new directory (called 'Veering' if cloned) and run the test suite.
 The exact command depends on the location of your regina install(s).
 From the command line:

     python test_suite.py